apache/mxnet/docs/static_site/src/pages/api/faq/add_op_in_backend.md

+---
+layout: page_category
+title:  Exception Handling in MXNet
+category: faq
+faq_c: Extend and Contribute to MXNet
+question: How do I implement operators in MXNet backend?
+permalink: /api/faq/add_op_in_backend
+---
 <!--- Licensed to the Apache Software Foundation (ASF) under one -->
 <!--- or more contributor license agreements.
 See the NOTICE file -->
 <!--- distributed with this work for additional information -->